matekelemen/linutils/readme.md

 # linutils

 A collection of convenience (mostly shell) scripts that make life easier.
-Some work on their own, but most require a system that was set up using scripts in ```setup```.
+Some work on their own, but most require a system that was set up using scripts in ```scripts/setup```.

 ## OS Setup

-Scripts in the ```setup``` directory automate basic stuff I do on every fresh install: they install packages I use often and create a home structure I'm used to:
+Scripts in the ```scripts/setup``` directory automate basic stuff I do on every fresh install: they install packages I use often and create a home structure I'm used to:
 ```
 $HOME
 |    .gitcredentials.gpg (a gpg-encrypted .gitcredentials file containing your tokens to GitHub/etc.)